 Have you applied to this program in previous years, if so which year(s)?
+This does not impact selection.
 If you applied to the APAC Internship Program previously, write which year you applied.
 If not, write "NO."

 Have you had an internship at the Smithsonian through another office, museum or research institute?
 If so, please indicate where and when.
 This does not determine eligibility.
 If you've ever interned, volunteered, worked, or had a fellowship at the Smithsonian, list that information here.
 If not, write "NO."